lazarus4/Beforth/README.md

 # Beforth
 ## Status: preliminary
 - Have an IDE window with multiple panes.
-Just switched to colorForth from ANS, so need to rework some IDE thoughts.
+But, client-side Javascript doesn't save files.
+Oops.
 - Memory model is set up for a VM and header structures.
 - Search order, find and add-header are working.
 - Don't yet have a VM.